Connecting to Country

 Your answers to the core application questions should give assessors an overview of your activity.
 Each question has a 1500-character limit.

-You can extract a copy of your draft application in Online Grants at any stage to share with others for their feedback.
+You can download a copy of your draft application in Online Grants at any time to share with others for their feedback.

 1. What is the activity/project you are seeking funding for?

 Describe your planned activity/project.
-Outline your ideas, what is involved, who you will be working with and how they will contribute.
-Explain the cultural and community relevance or significance of the activity, both for yourself and the relevant sector of the community.
+Explain the cultural and community relevance or significance of the activity, both for you and the community.

 2. Who is planning and participating in this activity/project?

-Tell us who is taking part and what is their role.
-Provide background information about your organisation and its purpose.
-Include whether there are any other partners involved, and how they are supporting the activity/project.
+Tell us who you will be working with and how they will contribute.
+Tell us about any participants in your project and why it is important they are included/targeted.
+Give us background information about your organisation and its purpose.
+Include whether there are any other partners involved and how they are supporting the activity/project.

 3. Why do you need to undertake this activity/project and why do you need to do it now?